digipolisantwerp/serilog-correlation_aspnetcore/README.md

 - CorrelationId : the unique correlation id (generated at the start of a request).
 - CorrelationSourceId : unique id of the application that started the request (chain).
-- CorrelationSourceName : the name f the application that started the request (chain).
+- CorrelationSourceName : the name of the application that started the request (chain).
 - CorrelationInstanceId : the unique identification of the application's running instance that started the request (chain).
 - CorrelationInstanceName : the name of the application's running instance that started the request (chain).
 - CorrelationHostName : the name or IP address of the machine where the request (chain) was started.